-- If ROW plans are not anticipated, these plans shall be included with the preliminary road plans. - Reviews for these submittals are not held to the standard periods as outlined in Article II, Section D of the Agreement.
+\ If ROW plans are not anticipated, these plans shall be included with the preliminary road plans.

 3.0 SUBMITTAL PACKAGE CONTENTS

 3.1 All Submittals Packages

 - Partial submittal of the required contents of the preliminary, right of way, or final submittal packages will not be allowed. - Perform a thorough QC review of the submittal packages prior to submitting them to SCDOT. - Digital or inked signatures are allowable for RFC documents.
 However, only one method of signature, digital or inked, is allowed per Project ID. - Plans shall be submitted electronically as a landscape 22"x36" pdf file. - Reports shall be submitted electronically as a portrait 8.5"x11" pdf file.
 Larger sheets may be included for charts, diagrams, etc. - At the request of SCDOT or its representative, Contractor shall submit calculations and/or design files, including computer aided drafting files for review with a submittal package.